Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Introduction

 \section{Introduction}

 Epithelial tissues are close-packed and sealed cell layers that form the barriers between different compartments in the body, for example in the lung or the intestine.
 In order to regulate their cell density, they have to achieve a balance between cell division and cell death.
 Recently it has become clear that both processes are strongly connected to mechanics: cells divide more if they are stretched by neighboring cells at low cell density, and they stop dividing and die if the epithelium becomes too crowded \cite{Eisenhoffer_Nat12_Live_Cell_extrusion_crowding, Gudipaty_Nat17_Mechanica_stretch_triggers_division_piezo1,GudipatyRosenblatt_SemCellDevB17_Cell_extrusion_pathways}.
-In order to make sure that dying cells leave the tissue without disrupting its barrier function, they are expelled by extrusion, which means they are squeezed out of the epithelium without the generation of any voids \cite{Kocgozlu2016_CurrBiol_Cell_packing_extrusion_modes,Le_NatComms21_Apoptotic_cell_extrusion_heterogeneous_actin_organization}.
+In order to make sure that cells leave the tissue without disrupting its barrier function, they are usually expelled by extrusion, which means they are squeezed out of the epithelium without the generation of any voids \cite{Kocgozlu2016_CurrBiol_Cell_packing_extrusion_modes,Le_NatComms21_Apoptotic_cell_extrusion_heterogeneous_actin_organization}.
 Extrusion is especially prominent in the intestine, where the epithelium renews itself every 3-5 days \cite{Clevers_AnnRevPhysiol09_Self_renewal_intestinal_epithelium}.
 Here cells proliferate in the crypt regions and then move in a constant stream to the tip of villi, where they are extruded \cite{PerezGonzales_Trepat_CurrOpGenDev22_Mechanobiology_intestinal_epithelium}.
-The exact mechanisms of extrusion are not clear, but one important element seems to be the presence of specialized actin structures on the lateral and basal sides \cite{GudipatyRosenblatt_SemCellDevB17_Cell_extrusion_pathways}.
+Very recently, it has been shown that most cells extruded in the villus regions are still alive, which means that they mechanically do not differ much from their neighbors \cite{Krueger_Clevers_Sciene_2025_Extrusion}.
+The exact mechanisms of extrusion are not clear, but one important element seems to be the presence of specialized actin structures on the lateral and basal sides \cite{GudipatyRosenblatt_SemCellDevB17_Cell_extrusion_pathways,Krueger_Clevers_Sciene_2025_Extrusion}.
 For flat model epithelia, it has been shown that cell extrusion occurs preferentially at topological defects in the nematic orientation field of the cells \cite{Saw_Nat_2017_topological_defects_extrusion, FadulRosenblatt_CurrOpCellBiol18_Forces_fates_extruding_cells, Chen_JCellSci18_Review_mechanical_forces_monolayers}.